lsstomas/lsstomas/README_en.md

 Currently, my focus is on **Node.js**, **TypeScript**, and **React.js**, using tools and frameworks like **NestJS** and **Next.js** to build modern and robust applications.
 On the backend, I work with **PostgreSQL**, **MongoDB**, and **Redis** to ensure a solid architecture and an excellent user experience.

-Although my expertise is in backend development, I have been increasingly delving into **Cloud Computing**: I am pursuing my first **AWS certification** to expand my skills in cloud architecture.
+Although my expertise is in software development, I have been increasingly deepening my knowledge in **DevOps** and **Cloud Computing**, exploring Docker, Kubernetes, and CI/CD, while pursuing my first **AWS certification** to expand my skills in cloud architecture.

-Additionally, I have a strong interest in fields like **cybersecurity** and **AI**, always striving to learn and stay updated on the latest trends and technological innovations.
+Additionally, I am fascinated by fields such as **cybersecurity** and **AI**, always seeking to learn and stay updated on the latest trends and innovations in the IT field.

 ## 🌍 Connect with me!